Collaboration Fund – How To Apply

 The White Rose University Consortium invites applications for projects to support and encourage emerging research collaborations across the Universities of Leeds, Sheffield and York.
 The objective of the Fund is to support research projects which have the potential to develop national and international links with the aim of these leading to larger more strategic initiatives.

 The White Rose Executive Board regularly reviews the Fund’s progress and has recognised the value of these collaborations in supporting emerging activities.
 Applications are encouraged from staff in areas where there are no existing collaborations between the White Rose Universities.
-However this does not exclude existing areas of collaboration between the universities where support might lead to enhanced activity and significant funding opportunities.
+However, this does not exclude existing areas of collaboration between the universities where support might lead to enhanced activity and significant funding opportunities.
 A summary of previously funded projects can be found here.

 The eligibility criteria are set out below:

 - Applications must include participants from all three Universities.